Memorial Art Gallery

-The Memorial Art Gallery is a civic art museum in Rochester, New York.
-Founded in 1913, it is part of the University of Rochester and occupies the southern half of the University's former Prince Street campus.
+The Memorial Art Gallery, colloquially referred to as the MAG, is a civic art museum in Rochester, New York.
+Founded in 1913, by Emily Sibley Watson and given in trust to the University of Rochester.
+Occupying the southern half of the University's former Prince Street campus.
+Home to a permanent collection of more that 13,000 objects.
 It is a focal point of fine arts activity in the region and hosts the biennial Rochester-Finger Lakes Exhibition and the annual Clothesline Festival.

+Free for All, Forever Initiative

+For the first 56 years of the gallery's life admission was free.
+As part of the University of Rochester's For ever better Campaign, the Free for All, Forever Initiative seeks restore that legacy and remove barriers to access the gallery's collection.

+In October 2025, Abby and University Trustee Doug Bennett joined by the Sands Family Foundation led by co-chairs Richard Sands and Robert Sands, Donated to $3 million.
+Establishing the "Free for All Endowment" with the goal to remove barriers to access at the gallery.
+The capstone goal of the endowment is permanent free admission the galley.

+In March 2026, Mary Ellen Burris, a Warner School alumna, contributed an additional $2 million to the endowment.
+The University of Rochester claims it would need $9 million to cover the short fall in admissions revenue and additional costs of increased attendance.

+In May 2026, the University of Rochester announced that the Free for all Endowment had reach its goal, after raising more than $9 million.
+The Gallery is expected to open its doors free of charge sometime in 2027.

 History

 The Gallery is a memorial to James George Averell, a grandson of Hiram Sibley.
 After Averell died at age 26, his mother, Emily Sibley Watson, spent several years seeking a way to publicly commemorate him.
 Meanwhile, Rush Rhees, president of the University of Rochester, had been looking for benefactors to help him add to the University's campus, then located on Prince Street in the City of Rochester.
 Rhees included a dedicated art gallery on a map of the campus as early as 1905.
 The Rochester Art Club, which was the focal point for art enthusiasts of the area and which had exhibited and taught at art venues of the time (Reynolds Arcade, the Bevier Memorial Building, and the Powers Block) supported the creation of the gallery.
 Since its establishment in 1912, the Gallery has existed as a department of the University with an independent board overseeing its collections and programs.
 Rush Rhees assembled the initial board of managers, including the Art Club's president, George L. Herdle, in November 1912 and by the eighth of the following October, presided over the Gallery's opening.